dogpoopy/manifest-generator/README.md

 `Branch: main`

 ### 3. Remove Projects (Optional)
-Remove unwanted or conflicting repositories.
+Remove unwanted or conflicting repositories by specifying their paths.

 **Example:**

-`Project name: hardware_xiaomi`
+`Project path: hardware/xiaomi`

 ### 4. Verify & Generate
 1. Review the generated manifest in the preview panel